-Getting a butcher to remove the legs (he or she will also be able to bone them out so you can stuff them) means you’ll have brown meat for those who prefer it.
+Getting a butcher to remove the legs (he or she will also be able to bone them out so you can stuff them, and ask them to remove the tendons while they're doing it) means you’ll have brown meat for those who prefer it.

 A crown is more easy to manoeuvre in a domestic oven, while a boned and rolled joint is easiest of all and takes the hassle out of carving.

 Most of the supermarkets will have fresh turkeys in stock from December 20th, but if you want to get the pick of the flock on that date, make sure you have copious fridge or freezer space in which to store it.
 It is worth noting that Safe Food recommends keeping a fresh turkey in the fridge for no longer than two days.